reichlab/covidData/README.md

 If make does not work for you, you may run the following steps by hand.
 To update the data, follow these steps once you have cloned the repository:

 1. Create a `JHU` folder within `data-raw`; raw data files from the JHU repository will be stored here.
-2. In a terminal, navigate to `code/data-processing` and run `python download-historical-jhu.py`; this downloads raw data files from the JHU repository.
+1. In a terminal, navigate to `code/data-processing` and run `python download-historical-jhu.py`; this downloads raw data files from the JHU repository.
+1. From the same working directory, run `Rscript download-historical-healthdata.R`
-3. In R, with your working directory set to the package root, run the contents of the `assemble-historical-jhu.R` script in `code/data-processing`.
+1. In R, with your working directory set to the package root, run the contents of the `assemble-historical-jhu.R` and `assemble-historical-healthdata.R` scripts in `code/data-processing`.
-4. Whenever you have done this, you will need to re-install the package.
+1. Whenever you have done this, you will need to re-install the package.
 To avoid unnecessary duplication and copying of files, we recommend installing the package from the terminal by `R CMD INSTALL covidData`.